 The global citizenship ideal is present in all of the educational institutions that Ikeda has founded, but it has perhaps been most clearly realized in the establishment of Soka University of America, with its emphasis on the global diversity of its student body and its compulsory second language acquisition and study abroad programs, as well as in its core curriculum.

 The emphasis given to international student exchange at Soka University, Japan, reflects this same ethic of globalism.
 In 1975 Soka University was the first Japanese institution of higher education to welcome exchange students from China following the resumption of official diplomatic relations between the two countries in 1974.
-Today the university's exchange program with over 100 universities and 45 countries is the most diverse in Japan.
+Today the university's exchange program with over 170 universities and close to 50 countries is the most diverse in Japan.

 The ideal of global citizenship is one which also inspired Makiguchi's vision of education.
 Throughout his career, Makiguchi remained committed to the idea that education should encourage a sense of being, simultaneously, citizens of a local community, a national society and the world.
 This philosophy stood in stark contrast to the ultranationalist indoctrination that increasingly shaped Japanese education in the 1930s and 40s.